The Veronicas: 2007–2009: Hook Me Up and worldwide expansion

 In early 2007, The Veronicas began work on their second album.
-The album was written and recorded in Los Angeles, California, with Toby Gad, Billy Steinberg, Greg Wells, Shelly Peiken and John Feldmann.Hook Me Up was released in Australia on 3 November 2007.
+The album was written and recorded in Los Angeles, California, with Toby Gad, Billy Steinberg, Greg Wells, Shelly Peiken and John Feldmann.

+Hook Me Up was released in Australia on 3 November 2007.
 The album debuted at number two on the Australian ARIA Albums Chart with sales of 9,531 copies in its first week, and was certified Gold.
 It has since gone 2× platinum.
 The album became the twenty-eighth-highest selling album in Australia for 2007.
-Hook Me Up was released in the UK on 12 October 2009 and has peaked at number thirty-five.Hook Me Up UK charts.
-Chart Stats – Veronicas – Hook Me Up OfficialCharts.com.
-Retrieved 1 November 2009.
+Hook Me Up was released in the UK on 12 October 2009 and has peaked at number thirty-five.

 The lead single from the album, "Hook Me Up", was added to Australian radio on 27 August 2007, but was physically released on 22 September 2007.
 It debuted at number five, eventually reaching number one after seven weeks on the ARIA Singles Chart, making it their first number one hit in Australia.